JCastro1986/Final-Project/README.md

 Limitations of the model have to do with the fact that we are using states as features and although they provide sufficient information, a division by municipalities, neighborhoods or zip codes would probably provide a higher accuracy.
 However, data is not easily obtained, and it might result in overfitting.

+#### Changes in model

+The main changes in our model have to do with the different ways to use our features.
+We also tested AdaBoost Regressor, Gradient Boosting Regressor and Decision Tree Regressor and HistGradient Boosting Regressor, but we kept Random Forest Regressor because it provided the best results.

+For the apartments model, we decided to test the same tools and kept the HistGradientBoosting Regressor since it provided the highest accuracy scores.

-## Training and Improving our Machine Learning model
+### Training and Improving our Machine Learning model

 In the beginning, the first R Score was 25%.